Retired agent Lauren Anderson served in the FBI for nearly 29 years. During her career, she worked counterintelligence and counterterrorism cases.

 02/05/84 – 12/31/12

-The following are links to articles about the Casablanca bombings in Morocco that left 41 dead:
+The following are links to more info about the Legat program and articles about the Casablanca bombings in Morocco that left 41 dead:

 BBC News – 5/17/2003: Terror blasts rock Casablanca

 The Guardian- 5/18/2003: Horror in Casablanca as al-Qaeda toll hits 41